EDP Group: History

 EDP was founded as Electricidade de Portugal, E.P. by the Portuguese government though the Decreto-lei n.º 502/76 published on 30 Jun 1976, merging 14 former energy companies that had been nationalised by 1975 in the aftermath of the regime change in 1974, of which the most significant had been the Companhia Portuguesa de Eletricidade (CPE).

 In 1991, through Decreto-Lei n.º 07/91 of 8 January, the Government changed EDP's legal status from a Public Company to a Public Limited Company with exclusively public capital.

-In May 1994, after a profound restructuration of EDP, E.P., carried out between 1991 and 1993, under the Tutelary of Mira Amaral, Minister of Industry e Energy of the XII Portuguese Constitutional Government and the Presidency of Joaquim Serrão da Silva Correia, the EDP Group have been constituted with a Holding and 19 companies, six of them responding to the main core business activities: CPPE - Companhia Portuguesa de Produção de Electricidade (electricity production); REN - Rede Eléctrica Nacional (electricity transportation); and four companies of regional electricity distribution: EN - Electricidade do Norte; CENEL - Electricidade do Centro; LTE - Electricidade de Lisboa e Vale do Tejo; and SLE - Electricidade do Sul.
+In May 1994, after a profound restructuration of EDP, S.A., carried out between 1991 and 1993, under the Tutelary of Mira Amaral, Minister of Industry e Energy of the XII Portuguese Constitutional Government and the Presidency of Joaquim Serrão da Silva Correia, the EDP Group have been constituted with a Holding and 19 companies, six of them responding to the main core business activities: CPPE - Companhia Portuguesa de Produção de Electricidade (electricity production); REN - Rede Eléctrica Nacional (electricity transportation); and four companies of regional electricity distribution: EN - Electricidade do Norte; CENEL - Electricidade do Centro; LTE - Electricidade de Lisboa e Vale do Tejo; and SLE - Electricidade do Sul.

 In March 2007, the group made a US$3 billion takeover of Horizon Wind Energy, the Texan-based wind power producer.
 At the time, it was the largest renewable energy deal to date and made EDP the fourth-largest wind power producer in the world.

 China Three Gorges Corporation, a SOE, won in December 2011 the bidding for the Portuguese government's 21.35% interest in the company.

-The transaction is expected to be concluded by April 2012.
-As of February 2014, just under 45% of the ownership of EDP was controlled by five institutional shareholders.
-Amongst the others were the Qatar Investment Authority and BlackRock.
+As of October 2026, approximately 37% of EDP's share stock was controlled by Three Gorges (22.2%), BlackRock (8.6%) and Oppidum Capital (6.8%).
+62% was owned by other shareholders.

-In late 2018 EDP's largest shareholder, China Three Gorges Corporation, proposed a hostile takeover of EDP.
+In late 2018 the largest shareholder, China Three Gorges Corporation, proposed a hostile takeover of EDP.
 This was ultimately rejected at the shareholders meeting on 24 April 2019.

 In 2020, EDP agreed to buy Viesgo, more than doubling its presence in Spain's electricity distribution market.

 On 10 April 2024, the company decided at a general meeting of shareholders to change its name to simply "EDP, S.A.", dropping "Energias de Portugal" from the name.
 The objective was to "simplify the image" and "adjust the corporate name to an increasingly global company".

+In 2026, EDP estimated losses of approximately €80 million after Storm Kristin devastated parts of Portugal.
+Over six thousand kilometres of network were affected by Kristin.